javascript-tutorial/en.javascript.info/1-js/02-first-steps/12-while-for/article.md

 } while (condition);
 ```

-The loop will first execute the body, then check the condition, and while it's truthy -- execute it again and again.
+The loop will first execute the body, then check the condition and, while it's truthy, execute it again and again.

 For example: